mariuszbeltowski/pp-ranks/README.md

 - Go to `/frontend`
 - Install dependencies with `yarn` or `npm install`
 - Run dev server with `yarn start` or `npm run start`
+- (Optional) Edit config - all config consts are located in `frontend/src/config.ts`

 ### Backend

 - Go to `/backend`
 - Install dependencies with `yarn` or `npm install`
 - Run dev server with `yarn start` or `npm run start`
+- (Optional) Set env variables - all variables are located in `backend/src/config.ts`